Sohail52/WeatherMap/README.md

 ## Weather App

-This is a simple weather application built using React.js and the OpenWeatherMap API.
+This is a weather application built using React.js and the OpenWeatherMap API.
 The app allows users to fetch real-time weather data by entering a location or using their current geolocation.

 ## Features